Lot 99 and Greenbelt access

 Ahem.
 Do not ask the property manager for the gate code.
 Do not send a code request via the web form below, either.

-Please see the FAQ below for the gate code procedure.
+Contact your sub-assocation.
+Please see the FAQ below for more info.

 Lot 99 is a private lot providing access to the Greenbelt for Investors Plantation on the River Homeowners Association (IPOTR) members.
-In the spirit of community, IPOTR has permitted public access to the Greenbelt via Lot 99 for roughly 30 years.
-Recently, that policy of goodwill has been challenged by several developments:
+In the spirit of community, IPOTR permitted public access to the Greenbelt via Lot 99 for roughly 30 years.
+Starting in about 2021, that policy of goodwill was challenged by several developments:

-Lincoln Property Company, an out of state developer, listed Lot 99 as a public easement in its development application (please see the FAQ).
+Lincoln Property Company, an out of state developer, improperly listed Lot 99 as a public easement in its development application (it's private, please see the FAQ).

 The pathway is not public, is very narrow, and was clearly purpose built for our neighborhood, not for transporting altogether thousands of cyclists, electric scooters and bikes, runners, rafters, and partiers.